God has many attributes. He is omnipotent, omnipresent, eternal, incorruptible, immortal—and glorious. What does the Bible reveal about God’s glory?

 Paul further writes in 2 Thessalonians 2:14, “He called you by our gospel, for the obtaining of the glory of our Lord Jesus Christ.”
 Jesus Christ now has the very glory of God.
 He is the “brightness of His glory” (Hebrews 1:3).
 We are to obtain the same glory (2 Thessalonians 2:14) as sons or daughters of God.

-Paul emphasizes this in Romans 8:16-18: “The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may also be glorified together.
+Paul emphasizes God’s plan to glorify us as His children in Romans 8:16-18: “The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may also be glorified together.
 For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us” (King James Version, emphasis added throughout).

 The apostle John further explains in 1 John 3:1-2, “Behold what manner of love the Father has bestowed on us, that we should be called children of God!
 Therefore the world does not know us, because it did not know Him.
 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.”

-If we are counted worthy to enter into the family of God, we will become the very children of God—children of God who will be just like God’s firstborn Son Jesus Christ—having the same glory He has now.
+If we are counted worthy to enter into the family of God, we will become the very children of God—glorified children of God who will be just like God’s firstborn Son Jesus Christ—having the same glory He has now.